SASA: a SimulAtor of Self-stabilizing Algorithms

 --synchronous-daemon, -sd --central-daemon, -cd --locally-central-daemon, -lcd --distributed-daemon, -dd --custom-daemon, -custd --greedy-central-daemon, -gcd --greedy-daemon, -gd

-By using the --custom-daemon
+By using the --custom-daemon option (or -custd for short), you can

 play the role of the daemon.
 More precisely, you will be prompted for